Lim Ko Niao: Legend

 According to the Patani legend, Lim Ko Niao went looking for Lim Toh Khiam when their mother became ill, swearing not to return until she had brought him back.
 She found Lim Toh Khiam in Patani, where he had married the daughter of the Sultan, converted to Islam and was building a mosque for the Queen.
-However, he refused to return and fought her instead, and she then committed suicide by hanging from a janggus tree.
+However, he refused to return and fought her instead.
+She lost, and she committed suicide by hanging from a janggus (cashew) tree.
 Before she died, she was said to have cursed the mosque her brother was building, believed to be the Krue Se Mosque, so that it could never be completed – every time someone tried to finish the building, a lightning would strike the building.
 In mourning, the local Chinese later made of statue of her with wood from the tree she had hung herself, and created a small shrine for her, and worshipped her for her sense of filial piety and patriotism.
 Another legend says that she committed suicide after fighting alongside her brother against rebels in Patani and became surrounded by them.

 Her gravestone, said to have been built by her brother and located next to the Krue Se Mosque, is dated 1574 but may actually have been created in the early 20th century.
 It is believed that she was originally buried near the harbour which has since become inundated by the sea, and the tomb was then moved next to the Krue Se Mosque around 1919.